It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 Russian President Vladimir Putin condemned the West, including the United States, for eschewing Christian values and opting instead for a path to degradation.

-Policies are being pursued that place on the same level a multi-child family and a same-sex partnership, a faith in God and a belief in Satan.
+Policies are being pursued placed on the same level, a multi-child family and a same-sex partnership, a faith in God and a belief in Satan, close quote.

 Russia has adopted new laws that ban homosexual propaganda and criminalizes the insulting of religious sensibilities.